-Titan Cement International S.A.
-(TCI), a company incorporated under the laws of Belgium (the "Company"), has established this Dealing Code to comply with applicable laws where the Company's securities will be traded.
+Titan S.A. ("Titan" or the "Company"), a company incorporated under the laws of Belgium (the "Company"), has established this Dealing Code to comply with applicable laws where the Company's securities will be traded.
 The legal basis for this Dealing Code is Regulation (EU) No 596/2014 on market abuse, together with its implementing regulations and guidance.